Previous dayMarch 25, 2026Next day

 5.6 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.5 earthquake 29 km WNW of Ivanof Bay, Alaska came in on March 25, 2026 at 20:21 UTC.
-This was a shallow crustal earthquake, focused at 5.6 km depth.
-Geolocation places the event at 55.957°N, -159.953°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.5 earthquake 29 km WNW of Ivanof Bay, Alaska with origin time 20:21 UTC on March 25, 2026.
+The hypocenter lay at 5.6 km, placing this in the shallow crustal category.
+The epicenter is at 55.957°, -159.953°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25